skip to content

 01:16:30 - Nick Taylor

-Yeah, so.
-So it definitely works when you connect a GitHub repo from the UI.
-I'm not sure what happened when we did the deploy through the cli.
-Like, if it was.
-If it was already linked through the cli.
-Sorry.
-If it was already linked to.
-Like, that site was linked to a GitHub repo, doing it from the CLI imagine would work.
-Maybe there's an issue when it's not linked to anything and we're just deploying it, but I don't know what.
-What that issue is, but.
+Yeah, so it definitely works when you connect a GitHub repo from the UI.
+I'm not sure what happened when we did the deploy through the CLI.
+If that site was already linked to a GitHub repo, doing it from the CLI I imagine would work.
+Maybe there's an issue when it's not linked to anything and we're just deploying it, but I don't know what that issue is.

 01:16:59 - Anthony Campolo

-And that.
-That makes sense to me because I wouldn't imagine anyone really doing that, like, not using a git repo, you know?
+And that makes sense to me, because I wouldn't imagine anyone really doing that, like not using a git repo, you know?

 01:17:06 - Nick Taylor

 Oh, yeah, yeah.
 No, just sometimes.
-Yeah, I usually push a repo, like, when I'm live coding and stuff, like.
-And stuff.
-So.
+I usually push a repo when I'm live coding and stuff.

 01:17:14 - Anthony Campolo

-But if you want.
-Now you got something to bring to the.
-The templates team or the.
-The integration team, whichever.
-Like, hey, I know.
-Way to make Redwood's integration nicer now.
+But if you want, now you've got something to bring to the templates team or the integration team, whichever.
+Like, "Hey, I know a way to make Redwood's integration nicer now."

 01:17:24 - Nick Taylor

-Yeah, yeah, no, I was.
-I'm working on a bug in the CLI right now, so maybe I'll take a peek at it, but.
+Yeah, yeah, I'm working on a bug in the CLI right now, so maybe I'll take a peek at it.
 Cool, cool.
-Well, listen, man, I know we're pretty much.
-Yeah, it's 4:29.
-We're pretty much at time.
-I dropped some links for yourself and Redwood on Twitter as well as the Twitter website.
+Well, listen, man, it's 4:29, we're pretty much at time.
+I dropped some links for you and Redwood on Twitter, as well as the Redwood website.
 It was a lot of fun.
 Thanks for coming on as my first guest in a little bit here.
-So I'll be streaming it more frequently now that I've kind of settled into work here.
-But this was really cool.
+I'll be streaming more frequently now that I've kind of settled into work here.
+This was really cool.
 I enjoyed the demo.
 I know we didn't get into everything.
-Like, I know we were gonna maybe talk about SSR and stuff, but maybe we can talk about that.
+I know we were maybe gonna talk about SSR and stuff, but maybe we can talk about that later.

 01:18:01 - Anthony Campolo

-Well, I mean, there is no. There is no ssr.
+Well, I mean, there is no SSR.
 That's the short and long of it.
-So come back later for ssr.
+So come back later for SSR.

 01:18:08 - Nick Taylor

-Okay, Cool, cool, cool.
+Okay, cool, cool, cool.
 Nice.
-All right.
-Awesome.
-All right, well, listen, thanks, Anthony.
-Folks, if you aren't already giving Anthony a follow on Twitter or Redwood, give them a follow.
-And I'm off next week because it's Canadian long weekend, but I'll be back after that.
-And streaming.
-Haven't decided on what day is the best day to stream for me yet with work, but for now, I think it's Fridays.
-But anyways, thanks again, Anthony, and everybody else.
-I'll see you probably in a couple weeks again.
+All right, awesome.
+Well, listen, thanks, Anthony.
+Folks, if you aren't already following Anthony or Redwood on Twitter, give them a follow.
+I'm off next week because it's Canadian long weekend, but I'll be back after that streaming.
+I haven't decided what day is best for me to stream yet with work, but for now I think it's Fridays.
+Anyway, thanks again, Anthony, and everybody else.
+I'll see you probably in a couple weeks.

 On this pageJump to section